nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Sets a customer's note.

-Do you have additional information to remember about your customer?
-This command helps you to remember anything you want about your customer.
+Note that information about your customer down with the `setnotec` command!

 **Format**